Create and Connect a Remote GKE Cluster to Data Lakehouse

 --machine-type=n1-standard-8 \

 Step 2.
-Set up Ilum on Master Cluster
+Install Ilum Control Plane on Master Cluster

 Switch to the master cluster config in kubectl